jtroo/kanata/README.md

 Build and run yourself in Windows:

-    cargo build   # release optional, not really perf sensitive target\debug\kanata --cfg <conf_file>
+    cargo build   # --release optional, not really perf sensitive target\debug\kanata --cfg <conf_file>

+The full configuration guide is [found here](./docs/config.adoc).

 Sample configuration files are found in [cfg_samples](./cfg_samples).
 The [simple.kbd](./cfg_samples/simple.kbd) file contains a basic configuration file that is hopefully easy to understand but does not contain all features.
 The `kanata.kbd` contains an example of all features with documentation.
-The latest release assets also has a `kanata.kbd` file that is tested to work with that release.
+The release assets also have a `kanata.kbd` file that is tested to work with that release.
 All key names can be found in the [keys module](./src/keys/mod.rs).

 ## Other installation methods